Single T gate in a Clifford circuit drives transition to universal entanglement spectrum statistics: Numerical results

-{ To elucidate how the insertions of the T gates alter the ES, let us consider explicitly their spreading:}
+To elucidate how the insertions of the T gates alter the ES in the present case, let us consider explicitly their spreading:

 where $\theta = \frac{\pi}{8}$ for the T gate, and $Z_{i_k}$ is the Pauli-$Z$ operator acting on site $i_k$.
 In the second line of Eq.~(\ref{eq:spreading}), we have used the property that, under Clifford dynamics, a Pauli operator evolves into a single string of Pauli operators $\widetilde{Z}_{i_k}$ rather than a superposition of Pauli strings~\cite{nielsen2002quantum}.
-Upon averaging over circuit realizations, one expects that the $\widetilde{Z}_{i_k}$ are essentially random Pauli strings, regardless of the original positions of the inserted T gates.
-When acting on a product state, each Pauli string operator (and the products of which) $\widetilde{Z}_{i_k}$ simply produces another product state, with each qubit being flipped or not depending on the particular type of Pauli operator on each site.
-Therefore, the time-evolved operator in the above equation will generate a superposition of $2^{n_T}$ product states, when applied to a random product state, and the entanglement entropy is thus upper-bounded by $n_T\, {\rm ln}2$.
+Upon averaging over circuit realizations, one expects that the $\widetilde{Z}_{i_k}$ are essentially random Pauli strings up to the fact that they remain commuting with one another, regardless of the original positions of the inserted T gates.
+When acting on a product state, each Pauli string operator $\widetilde{Z}_{i_k}$ (and the products of which) simply produces another product state, with each qubit being flipped or not depending on the particular type of Pauli operator on each site.
+Therefore, the time-evolved operator in the above equation will generate a superposition of $2^{n_T}$ product states, when applied to a random product state, and the entanglement entropy is thus upper-bounded by

 In this situation the insertion of $\mathcal{O}(1)$ T gates is insufficient to discern statistical properties of the ES, since the rank of the density matrix is too low to yield a spectrum with enough non-vanishing eigenvalues.
-Therefore, when $U'_{\rm Cl} = U_{\rm Cl}^{-1}$, one needs more than $\mathcal{O}(1)$ T gates to alter the ES.
+This is also the reason why the data shown in Fig.~\ref{fig:r_inverse} are noiser at small $n_T$.
+Therefore, when $U'_{\rm Cl} = U_{\rm Cl}^{-1}$, one needs a subextensive number of T gates to alter the ES.